ColmPurcell/CI-PP1-WicklowHeatherHoney/README.md

 ![Our Products](assets/docs/products-feature.png)

 The products section features information and images of our products.
-Its fully responsive, showing 4 columns on large screens, reducing to two on smaller screens and one column on mobile screens so as to be eaisily readable.
+Its fully responsive, showing 4 columns on large screens, reducing to two on smaller screens and one column on mobile screens so as to be easily readable.

 ### Contact Us section:

 ![Contact Form](assets/docs/contact-feature.png)

 The contact form allows users to get in contact and specify what product they are interested in.
-It also allows users to submit commets or questions to the site owner.
+It also allows users to submit comments or questions to the site owner.
 The form sends the information to https://formdump.codeinstitute.net/ and gives a message that the information has been sent correctly.

 ## Testing